What that actually means in practice

 Marketing discomfort

-A senior fractional CMO has to hold the line here.
-If the team tightens ICP on Monday and broadens it again when pipeline dips on Friday, nothing has changed.
+A fractional CMO has to hold the line here.
+If the team narrows the ICP on Monday and broadens it again when pipeline dips on Friday, nothing has changed.

 2. They confuse vertical with ICP

 A vertical can be part of an ICP, but it is not the whole answer.
-“Healthcare companies” or “B2B SaaS” is still too broad if the pain, trigger, buyer, and operating conditions are unclear.
+"Healthcare companies" or "B2B SaaS" is still too broad if the pain, trigger, buyer, and conditions for success are unclear.

 | Mistake | Better question |